david-barnett/microViz/README.md

 [![R-CMD-check](https://github.com/david-barnett/microViz/workflows/R-CMD-check/badge.svg)](https://github.com/david-barnett/microViz/actions)
 <!-- badges: end -->

-microViz provides functions for wrangling, stats and visualization of microbiome sequencing data.
+microViz provides functions for analysis and visualization of microbiome sequencing data.
 These functions are intended to be easy to use (with clear documentation) and modular (for extensibility and flexibility). microViz wraps, extends and complements popular microbial ecology packages like phyloseq, vegan, and microbiome.

 **See the documentation website for full details and examples:**
 <https://david-barnett.github.io/microViz/>